-For example, some parents are very intersted in cord blood banking because they have many relatives with an auto-immune disorder like multiple sclerosis, and they know that stem cell transplants show promise for auto-immune diseases.
+For example, some parents want cord blood banking because they have many relatives with an auto-immune disorder like Multiple Sclerosis, and they know that stem cell transplants show promise for auto-immune diseases.

-In Asian countries where the inheried blood disorder thalassemia is prevalent, family cord blood banks are filling a public health need.
+In Asian countries where the inherited blood disorder Thalassemia is prevalent, family cord blood banks are filling a public health need.
 Families can bank cord blood from a healthy baby to provide a sibling cord blood transplant to an older child with thalassemia.
-In Thailand we profiled a fertility clinic that helps parents of a child with thalassemia to conveive a matched savior sibling for an older child with Thalassemia.
+In Thailand some families are using assisted reproduction technology to conceive a matched savior sibling for an older child with Thalassemia.